soft9000/PyHershey/README.md

 [Python 5000: Advanced Techniques](https://www.udemy.com/course/turtle-graphics-modeling-simulation/?referralCode=3E1EE4F426B1FFA945EB)

+\o/

+## The B.O.G

-p.s: A dictionary of these images - one font per PDF, as well as one PDF "study guide" for each glyph therein - are also part of "The Book of Glyphs" Project.
+A dictionary of these images - one font per PDF, as well as one PDF "study guide" for each glyph therein - are also part of "The Book of Glyphs" Project.

 For example: